A Midsummer Night's Dream Resources

 Joseph Papp's New York Shakespeare Festival production, directed by James Lapine and starring William Hurt as Oberon.

 This film was written and directed by Michael Hoffman.
 The cast included Kevin Kline as Bottom, Rupert Everett as Oberon, Michelle Pfeiffer as Titania, Sophie Marceau as Hippolyta, Christian Bale as Demetrius, Dominic West as Lysander, and Calista Flockhart as Helena.
 This adaptation relocates the play's action to Tuscany in the late 19th century.

 This film adaptation, directed by Gil Cates Jr., changed the setting to a modern rave.
-Puck is a drug peddler, the magic flower called "love-in-idleness" is replaced with magic ecstasy, and the King and Queen of Fairies are the host of the rave and the DJ.
+Puck is a drug peddler, the magic flower is replaced with magic ecstasy, and the King and Queen of Fairies are the host of the rave and the DJ.

 Helen Mirren plays Hermia in the 1968 production.
 This is the scene where Hermia hears from Theseus that she must marry Demetrius or suffer death, or celibacy.

 Check it out online (in parts), compliments of YouTube.

 Here is the trailer for the 1999 film.
 Check out Christian Bale as Demetrius in his pre-Batman days.